shane-kercheval/prompts/development/create-pr-description.md

 ---
 # PR Description Prompt

-You are writing a pull request description in markdown.
+You are writing a pull request description and title in markdown.
 Create a clear, concise description that helps reviewers understand the changes without speculation or unnecessary detail.

 ## Guidelines